nlesc-recruit/PowerSensor3/_sources/INSTALLATION_DEVICE.md.txt

 Currently supported flags relate to the display:
 `-DNODISPLAY` disables the display completely.
 This also means that the external libraries, located in `PowerSensor/Libraries` are not used.
 `-DTFT_BLUE` changes the display type from the default green tab to a blue tab.
 Effectively, this only inverts the display colours.
+`-DDEMO` enables updating the display during measurements, meant for demos.
+Updating the display interferes with the measurement interval, so this mode should not be used when accurate measurements are required.
 Multiple flags should be separated by a space.
 Example command: